maayanktyagi/GettingAndCleaningDataProject/README.md

 To use the run_analysis script -

-1.Download the dataset.
+1. Download the dataset.
-2.Unzip the dataset files.
+2. Unzip the dataset files.
-3.Put the run_analysis.R script in the base directory for the dataset.
+3. Put the run_analysis.R script in the base directory for the dataset.
-3.Execute the run_analysis.R script.
+3. Execute the run_analysis.R script.